-Additionally, the Management Company leveraged the Goldman Sachs Asset Management Global Stewardship Team's engagement initiatives in respect of the Fund/Sub-Fund.
-The Goldman Sachs Asset Management Global Stewardship Team focuses on proactive, outcomes-based engagement, in an attempt to promote best practices.
-Engagement initiatives were continually reviewed, enhanced, and monitored to ensure they incorporated current issues, evolving views about key environmental, social, and governance topics and sustainability-related controversies.
-To guide engagement efforts, the Goldman Sachs Asset Management Global Stewardship Team creates a Stewardship Framework, which reflects the Goldman Sachs Asset Management Global Stewardship Team's thematic priorities and guides voting and engagement efforts.
+The engagement initiatives were continually reviewed, enhanced, and monitored to ensure they incorporated current issues, evolving views about key environmental, social, and governance topics and sustainability-related controversies.
+To guide engagement at the firmwide-level, the Global Stewardship Team leverages our stewardship framework, which reflects thematic priorities and guides voting and engagement efforts, and will include environmental, social and governance matters that are considered to be principal in terms of potential adverse impacts.

-How did this financial product perform compared with the reference benchmark?
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable objective.
+How did this financial product perform compared to the reference sustainable benchmark?

-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Fund/Sub-Fund.
+No reference benchmark has been designated for the purpose of attaining the sustainable investment objective.